MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 2. Select the ink or arrow tools to markup the asset in your environment.
 As an example, circling an area of corrosion on a pipe.
 3. Enable the **Camera** tool to start capturing photos.
 The camera tool will remain enabled after taking a photo.
 ![Screenshot of the asset detail view in Remote Assist.](./media/06.14-asset.png "Remote Assist")
-4. **Airtap** or say the **Snap** voice command to take a picture of the asset with the spatial markup.
+4. **Air tap** or say the **Snap** voice command to take a picture of the asset with the spatial markup.
 The photo will preview for several seconds and then be saved to Common Data Service.
 ![Screenshot of the camera mode enabled in Remote Assist.](./media/06.10-photo-ready.png "Remote Assist")

 Any existing photo can be selected in the asset view to preview in the HoloLens environment.
 If the current user took the photo, they can also delete that photo in the preview window.